Peeragogy/Peeragogy.github.io/introduction.md

 just pay professional translators.
 But for that, we’ll need a pretty serious budget.
 See below.

 Next steps?
-What’s the future of the project? {#next-steps-whats-the-future-of-the-project .unnumbered}
+What’s the future of the project?
 =============================================

 In short: If we make the Handbook even more useful, then it will be no